andang72/architecture-community-studio-web/README.md

-# DATA APIs Studio Dashbard
+# RESTful APIs Studio
-A dashboard for DATA APIs Server.
+A dashboard web application for RESTful APIs Server.

 # It's based on Adminator HTML5 Admin Template
 This project based on **Adminator**.
 **Adminator** is a responsive Bootstrap 4 Admin Template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.
 Preview of this awesome admin template available here: https://colorlib.com/polygon/adminator/index.html

 ## TOC
 - [About](#about)